CoffeeCon: History

 CoffeeCon LA was held on November 8, 2014, at Mack Sennett Studios in Silver Lake.
 Mack Sennett was a silent movie director and produced the KeyStone Cops.
 Kevin Sinnott stated "It was like a coming home."
 I believe Mack would be proud that another Sinnott was at work in his studio.
-CoffeeCon cited Mack Sennett Studios historic connection with CoffeeCon's founder.

 CoffeeCon NYC was held on March 7, 2015.

 CoffeeCon Chicago occurred on July 25, 2015.

 On January 27–28, 2017, CoffeeCon held its first ever, multi-day convention.
 The event was held at the Seattle Center Armory, in Seattle, Washington.

-Upcoming conventions

-Coffee Con is now online weekly classes due to the COVID-19 pandemic.

-Features of the convention

-George Howell and Kenneth Davids teach a special Taste Like An Expert seminar that teaches consumers the vocabulary of coffee tasting and trains the palate of the attendees.
-Coffee growers are invited to teach about coffee sustainability.
-Popular classes include grinding, water, hand pour methods and Turkish Coffee.
-Coffeemaker designers such as Alan Adler the inventor of the AeroPress and Joe Behm the inventor of the Brazen coffeemaker conduct classes on how to use their coffeemakers.
-Home roasting hobbyists are given space to give roasting demos.
-The Future of Coffee panel was a new first at CoffeeCon 2014 San Francisco and is present at every CoffeeCon.